Mobile Bay Area

 ¤ Fort Morgan (State Historic Site)

 Previously named Fort Alabama until 1833.
-Built over the site of American 17-gun Fort Bowyer (1813 - 1816), which was briefly captured by the British in February 1815 after their defeat at New Orleans.
-The Confederates took control of the unoccupied pentagon-shaped fort in 1861.
-East of the fort at the end of a rail spur the Confederates built Eastern Battery and Fort Bragg.
+Built near the site of Fort Bowyer.
+The Confederates took control of the unoccupied pentagon-shaped fort in January 1861.
+East of the fort at the end of a rail spur the Confederates built the earthworks Eastern Battery and Fort Bragg for landward defense.
 The Battle of Mobile Bay took place offshore in August 1864.
 The Union recaptured the fort shortly afterwards.
 Union seige batteries on Mobile Point included Batteries Scott (four guns), Canby (two guns), Sisk, Farragut (four guns), Morton (four guns), Craven (four guns), Lincoln (six guns), Arnold (four guns), Bailey (10 guns), and several other unnamed batteries.
-This is the third largest fort (in area) in the U.S. Two exterior batteries (37 guns) were planned in the 1870's, but were never built.
+Two exterior batteries (37 guns) were planned in the 1870's, but were never built.
 Only a small two-gun emplacement (Battery No. 1) (1876) was finished northwest of the fort on the old counterscarp battery.
 The magazine of this battery still exists, adjacent to the 1890's mine casemate behind Batteries Schenck and Thomas.
+The first lighthouse was built here in 1822.
+It was damaged in battle in 1864 and replaced with a temporary wooden tower on the southwest bastion.
 A cast-iron tower lighthouse was built in 1872, replacing the original brick tower.
-It was removed in 1967, but restored in 1994 and relocated 500 yards northeast of its original location.
+A modern steel-frame light tower was erected nearby in 1963.
+The old iron tower was removed in 1967, but returned in 1994 and relocated 500 yards northeast of its original location.
+The old tower was again removed in 2003 for restoration.
+See also Mobile Point Lighthouse from Lighthouse Friends.com

 TEMPORARY HARBOR DEFENSES of MOBILE BAY